LaboratoireMecaniqueLille/crappy/README.md

 Please install doxygen and pluggins as follow:

-sudo apt-get install doxygen doxyge-gui sudo apt-get instal doxypy
+sudo apt-get install doxygen doxygen-gui sudo apt-get instal doxypy

 Then, download and install the doxypypy project.